JaredXie/Early-Childhood-Teacher-Library/Kinder.md

 **5. Transition to Lunch**

 - Teacher ask names and send children to Wash hands 1 by 1.
-- Another Educator Prepare for lunch
+- Another Educator Prepare for lunch.

 ---